 - Top 10 city sights private tour – a tour of the main Durban attractions.

 - Half-day city tour: Golden Mile and Botanical Garden – one of the most popular tours.

 Pay a visit to uShaka Sea World

-By all means, one of the best things to do in Durban is visiting uShaka Sea World, one of the largest aquariums in the world and the main attraction inside uShaka Marine World, where you will also find the Wet and Wild Water Park and the Village Walk Shopping Center.
+By all means, uShaka Sea World, is a must see!
+This is one of the largest aquariums in the world and the main attraction inside uShaka Marine World, where you will also find the Wet and Wild Water Park and the Village Walk Shopping Center.
 The highlight of the visit – and one of the reason this is one of the best places to visit in Durban – is the Ocean Walk experience, during which you get to walk across the bottom of the Open Ocean Exhibit to observe all sorts of marine life, including tons of sardines and rays.